Jaw Surgery: Comprehensive Insights to the whole procedure

 Preparing for Jaw Surgery

-Undergoing Jaw Correction Surgery requires good deal of commitment from the patient.
+Undergoing Jaw Correction Surgery requires a good deal of commitment from the patient.
 Before the procedure, orthodontic braces may be used to move the teeth into right position.
-At times, the new positioning of the teeth may make your biting a little more difficult however that’s more of an initial step to lay foundation for the surgery.
+At times, the new positioning of the teeth may make your biting a little more difficult.
+However, that’s more of an initial step to lay foundation for the surgery.
 Proper fitting of the teeth is important to ensure good re-positioning of the jaw.
 This is the part of pre-operative treatment.

 You will be required to go through the periodic x-rays, updated records, and pictures of your teeth once your preoperative treatment nears completion.
 These will act as a guide to the surgery.
-Your surgeon will work on re-positioning the jaw according to specifical needs.
+Your surgeon will work on re-positioning the jaw, according to specified needs.

 Corrective Jaw Surgery: Operative

 Approximately 2 hours before the surgery, you will check in the surgical area.
-Corrective jaw surgery may be performed under general anesthesia depending on the type of procedure to be performed.
+Corrective jaw surgery may be performed under general anesthesia, depending on the type of procedure to be performed.
 Surgery may take a few hours to complete.
-You may undergo physical examination and few blood tests to ensure good health.
+You may undergo physical examination and a few blood tests to ensure good health.
 The soft tissue incisions are placed entirely inside the mouth.

 Surgeons use specialized instruments to make bony cuts in the jaw to move it forward or backward direction as required.
 Once the jaw is in the desired position, the upper and lower jaws are temporarily wired and the repair of bony cuts is done.
-There are advanced techniques these days which do not require the patient to have their jaws wired and shut for few weeks which was the case in the past.
+There are advanced techniques, these days which do not require the patient to have their jaws wired and shut for a few weeks which was the case in the past.
 The incisions during the surgery are carefully sutured.
-These heal well and are invisible in the mouth.
+These heasl well and are invisible in the mouth.

 After The Procedure

 After surgery, your surgeon will provide you instructions for your modified diet plan.
-This includes combination of liquid & semi-solid foods and a schedule for transitioning to normal food.
+This includes the combination of liquid and semi-solid foods and a schedule for transitioning to normal food.
 You may also be asked to stay away from tobacco and any heavy physical activity.